NSO-developer/nfvo-converter-tosca-sol6/README.md

 # SOLCon: TOSCA (SOL001) to SOL006 VNFD Converter
-Can be run as a package in NSO:
+Can be run as a package in NSO, eventually:
 ```
     NSO command to be put here
 ```